gnosis/pm-js/docs/source/events-oracles-and-markets.md

 By no means is the CentralizedOracle the only possible oracle design which can be used with Gnosis.
 Any oracle which implements the [`Oracle`](https://github.com/gnosis/gnosis-contracts/blob/master/contracts/Oracles/Oracle.sol) contract interface may be used.

-### Events and Collateral
+#### Events and Collateral

 Once an oracle is created, an event contract may defer to the oracle's judgment.
 The [`CategoricalEvent`](https://gnosis.github.io/gnosis-contracts/docs/CategoricalEvent/) and [`ScalarEvent`](https://gnosis.github.io/gnosis-contracts/docs/ScalarEvent/) contracts represent an event.
 They also mint sets of outcome tokens corresponding to a collateral of an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard)-compliant token.
 Once the relied-on oracle reports an outcome to the event, the outcome token corresponding to the reported outcome may be exchanged for the original collateral token.

 Note that ether is *not* an ERC20-compliant token at the moment of this writing.
 It may be converted into an ERC20-compliant variant with an adaptor contract like [EtherToken](https://gnosis.github.io/gnosis-contracts/docs/EtherToken/) though.
-There is a deployed instance of EtherToken available in the API as {@link Gnosis#etherToken}.
+There is a deployed instance of EtherToken available in the API as [Gnosis.etherToken](api-reference.html#Gnosis.etherToken).

-In order to create a categorical event contract instance backed by an specific `oracle`, use {@link Gnosis#createCategoricalEvent}.
+In order to create a categorical event contract instance backed by an specific `oracle`, use [Gnosis.createCategoricalEvent](api-reference.html#createCategoricalEvent).
 For example, a categorical event with three outcomes like the earlier example can be made like this:

 ```js
 let event